ejinbt/S-2000/README.md

 ## Features

 *   **Modular Subcommand System:**
-    *   `scrape-extended`: Fully automates a server-wide scrape of recent messages for a detailed report.
+    *   `scrape-extended`: Fully automates a server-wide scrape of recent messages for a detailed, channel-centric report.
+    *   `analyze-extended`: Scrapes a detailed, channel-centric report from a folder of existing JSON files, skipping the export step.
     *   `find-first-message`: For a given list of users, exports the full history of specified channels to find their absolute first message.
     *   `run-all`: Exports specific channels (chunked by date) and scrapes aggregated user/role data.
     *   `scrape-roles`: Scrapes user IDs, display names, and a complete list of all their roles from existing JSON files.